Thermalization processes induced by quantum monitoring in multi-level systems: Infinite-temperature thermalization

 In this paragraph, the asymptotic behaviour of $P_{k_M|k_1}$ is studied in the limit of $M \gg 1$.
-The time intervals $\tau_j$ are different from zero and on average greater than the energy scale of the analysed quantum system for any $j=1,\ldots,M$.
-In this way the system dynamics is not stuck in the quantum Zeno regime\,\cite{KofmanNature2000,FacchiPRL2002,FacchiJPA2008,SmerziPRL2012,SchaferNatComm2014,SignolesNatPhys2014,GherardiniNJP2016,MuellerAdP2017}.
+The time intervals $\tau_j$ are different from zero and on average greater than the energy scale of the analysed quantum system, for any $j=1,\ldots,M$.
+In this way, the system dynamics is not ``frozen'' as an effect of the quantum Zeno regime\,\cite{KofmanNature2000,FacchiPRL2002,FacchiJPA2008,SmerziPRL2012,SchaferNatComm2014,SignolesNatPhys2014,GherardiniNJP2016,MuellerAdP2017}.
+For a recent example studying the large-time dynamics of a many-body system (fermionic lattice) under the influence of a dephasing noice refer to \cite{RibeiroArxiv2020}, while an investigation of the convergence properties of the work distribution done by a quantum system when the number of its degrees of freedom (along regularized path integrals) goes to infinity is presented in Ref.\,\cite{vanZonPRE2008}.